 If you are trying to motivate a more positive response from customers, maybe it’s time to look a little closer to home.

 What is your staff’s perception of the customers?
 Is there a degree of indifference?

 Many organizations are now seeing a direct link between staff satisfaction and customer treatment.
 While no employee expects a pat on the back for simply doing the job they are employed to do, the benefits to customers are substantial if these same employees are recognized for extra efforts and rewarded accordingly.
 It’s a bit like a domino effect.
 The future viability of any organization depends on its people and all staff needs to recognize how important excellent feedback is for continued quality.

 As scary as it sounds, complaints must be cordially invited, and duly exploited to be of any use.
 Feedback sought, but not utilized, is a waste of everyone’s time.

 Ask yourself what you want to achieve.
 As a business, we should always be looking to continuous improvement.
 If it all seems overwhelming, break larger problems down into smaller goals.

 Managing the complaints is equally as important as knowing where the issues lie.
 If you are finding a particular complaint is a regular occurrence, celebrate it.
-Then ask yourself, ‘what are my training needs’?
-It could be a particular job training issue, or one of individual performance management.
-It is not until an organization is prepared to take the bad with the good that they can begin to identify issues, and go forward with a sincere intent to alter and refine.
+Then ask yourself, ‘What are my training needs’?
+It could be a particular job training issue or one of individual performance management.
+It is not until an organization is prepared to take the bad with the good that it can begin to identify issues and go forward with a sincere intent to alter and refine.
 Through honest evaluation, successful quality management is achievable.